VIU Campus

 • be specific and measurable.

-• reflect what the students will be able to do once they have completed the course, not what they will do during the course.
+• reflect what the students will be able to do once they have completed the course, not what they will do during the course, not what they will do during the course.

 • address the higher order thinking skills of Bloom’s Taxonomy.